serabe91/Entrega_1/GitHubAcc_Tutorial/tuto.md

 ---

-With this guide, we will have our GitHub created with access to special resources and ready to use it for the next step [Downloading PyCharm through our verified GitHub institutional account](https://education.github.com/).  🚀
+With this guide, we will have our GitHub created with access to special resources and ready to use it for the next step: [Downloading PyCharm through our verified GitHub institutional account](https://www.jetbrains.com/shop/eform/students).  🚀